 Any type of rope climbing requires a harness for both the climber and the belayer, the partner securing the climber’s ascent.

-Quick Answer: The 5 Best Climbing Harnesses For 2017
+Quick Answer: The 5 Best Rated Climbing Harnesses For 2021

 - Black Diamond Ozone Harness